sqids/sqids-zig/README.md

 > **Note**
 > 🚧 Because of the algorithm's design, **multiple IDs can decode back into the same sequence of numbers**.
 If it's important to your design that IDs are canonical, you have to manually re-encode decoded numbers and check that the generated ID matches.

-The `squids.Options` struct is used at initialization to customize the encoder.
+The `sqids.Options` struct is used at initialization to customize the encoder.

 Enforce a *minimum* length for IDs: